Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_graphrag_and_relationalai/getting_started_with_graphrag_and_relationalai.md

 - A semantically similar retrieval pipeline of a user question against the community summaries
 - A LLM-based question answering pipeline grounded on the community summaries

-> aside positive
-> NOTE:  If you do not already have the RelationalAI Native App installed, please follow the instructions [here](https://relational.ai/docs/native_app/installation)

 <!-- ------------------------ -->
 ## Installing Snowflake artifacts and loading the corpus
 Duration: 3

 We shall proceed with creating the Snowflake artifacts required for this guide.

-> aside positive
->
 > Steps (3) and (4) exist for educational purposes, the Snowflake application can be installed by executing this [SQL script](https://github.com/RelationalAI/graphrag/tree/main/getting-started/sql/script.sql).

 ```sql